FREQUENTLY ASKED QUESTIONS

 What is your payment schedule?

 A signed contract and nonrefundable retainer of $750 is required to book and reserve a date.
 The remaining balance is due 30 days before the wedding.
 Credit cards are accepted.

 We're having a small, off season, winter wedding ...

 Wedding photojournalism ... just a marketing phrase?

 My degree is in photojournalism from Syracuse University from the Newhouse school.
 Part of my career was spent as a full time staff photographer, shooting tens of thousands of news assignments (seriously).
 My work has been published in news and consumer publications all over the world.
 Photojournalism defines my style and my approach to weddings.
 Interestingly, the concepts I outline here are now being repeated on more wedding photographer's web sites.
 But you can't just 'decide' you're going to 'be' a wedding photojournalist this week.
 It's not a template you can buy.

-Mine is a real, full time business and photography is my life-long career.
-This isn't something done 'on the side'.
-So preparations have been made, systems are in place and commitment is strong:
+Photography isn't something I do 'on the side' when I'm not at another day-job.
+So preparations have been made, systems are in place and commitment is strong.
+I have:

-- Full top of the line professional equipment with backups.
+- Full top of the line professional equipment with backups; cameras, computers and lighting

 - Professional image management systems with on and off site backups

-- Experienced, shooting hundreds of weddings and tens of thousands (yes really) of news and corporate assignments.
+- Experience shooting hundreds of weddings and tens of thousands (seriously) of news and corporate assignments

 Who will be shooting the photos at my wedding?

-I'm not a chain studio that sells you a wedding package then looks around for someone to do the work.
-You'll never get, or be offered, "associates" instead of me who are just less experienced, developing photographers who can't, or don't, run their own businesses yet.
+This isn't a chain studio that sells you a wedding package then looks around for someone to do the work.
+You'll never get, or be offered, minimally experienced "associates" instead of me who are just developing or part time photographers who can't, or don't, run their own businesses.
 And I don't use private Facebook groups to look for $20 an hour second shooters.

 We might want to add something to our collection of services...